velocitylord/a3-JoshuaSolomon/README.md

 express-session
 attachUser

 I implemented a barbershop app using Tailwind.
-I implemented Gradienty animations, layered images in the back/gradient/tint backgrounds, and various fonts which I accessed from google fonts.
+I implemented animations from the website Gradienty, layered images in the back/gradient/tint backgrounds, utilized svg icon images from Heroicons, and used various fonts which I accessed from google fonts.
 On the backend, i utilized express, MongoDB user creation, and custom middleware (attachUser/require) and managed routing to the login and home pages.
 Tailwind CLI builds styles.css, and the  server serves images for both pages.